ViralTexts/gtr-clusters/clusters/18710615-sn82014064-SceneAtPereLaChaise.md

 double tier, powdered over with a
 coating of lime.
 There are many women
 among them with faces the ferocity of
-which makes one sick to look upon
+which makes one sick to look upon.
 </td></tr></table>

 ---